 Thanksgiving 1969: Jack and Nicky have the best day ever.

-Jack (Milo Ventimiglia) and Nicky (Michael Angarano) escape another truly terrible Thanksgiving and instead use Nicky’s football-bet winnings to buy and eat five pounds of shrimp.
+Jack and Nicky escape another truly terrible Thanksgiving and instead use Nicky’s football-bet winnings to buy and eat five pounds of shrimp.
 They end the night with Nicky explaining the devastatingly romantic meaning behind Leonard Cohen’s “So Long, Marianne,” and the brothers promise to make this evening their new Thanksgiving tradition for years to come.
 Things don’t work out as planned.

 December 1, 1969: Nicky gets drafted into the Vietnam War.

-Nicky’s (Michael Angarano) birth date gets pulled fifth in the lottery, so there’s no question he’ll be going over to fight.
-Jack (Milo Ventimiglia) attempts to help Nicky flee to Canada, but ultimately, Nicky decides he’s not running from this.
+Nicky’s birth date gets pulled fifth in the lottery, so there’s no question he’ll be going over to fight.
+Jack attempts to help Nicky flee to Canada, but ultimately, Nicky decides he’s not running from this.
 He becomes a medic in the army and things go bad fast.

 1970: Jack enlists in order to save his brother.

 Remember when we said Jack was superman?
-WE ARE NOT LYING.
-After receiving a distressing letter from Nicky, Jack decides to enlist, even though he was considered a 4F (unfit for war) due to his irregular heartbeat.
-(Jack has heart problems, hmm, where have we heard this before??
+We are not lying.
+After receiving a distressing letter from Nicky, Jack decides to enlist, even though he was considered a 4F (unfit for war) because of his irregular heartbeat.
+(Jack has heart problems — hmmm, where have we heard this before?
 Hint: the future.)
 Jack gives a speech while in his underwear at the doctor’s office about having to at least be in the same place as Nicky because that’s what brothers do.
 People across America are confused about how to feel throughout this scene.

 Fall 1971: Staff Sergeant Jack Pearson learns a calming trick that will come in handy in the future.

-After tragedy befalls Jack’s unit, his friend Robinson (Charles Robinson), who has to be airlifted out after losing his foot, holds Jack’s face and tells him to breathe in order to calm down — something he’ll use when his son Randall starts having anxiety as a child.
+After tragedy befalls Jack’s unit, his friend Robinson, who has to be airlifted out after losing his foot, holds Jack’s face and tells him to breathe in order to calm down — something he’ll use when his son Randall starts having anxiety as a child.
 Yes, there are a few things Jack doesn’t come up with on his own.

 November 1971: Jack finds Nicky and takes him under his care.